 The UE may use Paging Early Indication (PEI) in RRC_IDLE and RRC_INACTIVE states in order to reduce power consumption.
 If PEI configuration is provided in system information, the UE in RRC_IDLE or RRC_INACTIVE state supporting PEI (except for the UEs expecting multicast session activation notification) can monitor PEI using PEI parameters in system information according to the procedure described below.

-If lastUsedCellOnly is configured in system information of a cell, the UE monitors PEI only in the cell if the UE most recently entered RRC_IDLE or RRC_INACTIVE states in this cell.
-Otherwise, the UE monitors PEI in the camped cell regardless of which cell the UE most recently entered RRC_IDLE or RRC_INACTIVE states.
+If lastUsedCellOnly is configured in system information of a cell, the UE monitors PEI only in the cell if the UE most recentlyreceived RRCRelease without noLastCellUpdate in this cell.
+Otherwise (i.e. if lastUsedCellOnly is not configured in system information of a cell), the UE monitors PEI in the camped cell regardless of which cell the UE most recently entered RRC_IDLE or RRC_INACTIVE state.

 The UE monitors one PEI occasion per DRX cycle.
-A PEI occasion (PEI-O) is a set of PDCCH monitoring occasions (MOs) and can consist of multiple time slots (e.g. subframe or OFDM symbol) where PEI can be sent (TS 38.213 [4]).
+A PEI occasion (PEI-O) is a set of PDCCH monitoring occasions (MOs) and can consist of multiple time slots (e.g. subframes or OFDM symbols) where PEI can be sent (TS 38.213 [4]).
+In multi-beam operations, the UE assumes that the same PEI is repeated in all transmitted beams and thus the selection of the beam(s) for the reception of the PEI is up to UE implementation.

 The time location of PEI-O for UE's PO is determined by a reference point and an offset from the reference point to the start of the first PDCCH monitoring occasion of this PEI-O:

-- The reference point is the start of a reference frame determined by a frame-level offset from the start of the first PF of the PF(s) associated with the PEI-O, provided by PEI-F_offset in SIB1;
+- The reference point is the start of a reference frame determined by a frame-level offset from the start of the first PF of the PF(s) associated with the PEI-O, provided by pei-FrameOffset in SIB1;

 - The offset is a symbol-level offset from the reference point to the start of the first PDCCH MO of PEI-O, provided by firstPDCCH-MonitoringOccasionOfPEI-O in SIB1.

-If one PEI-O is associated with POs of two PFs, the two PFs are consecutive PFs calculated by the parameters PF_offset, T, Ns, and N. The first PF of the PFs associated with the PEI-O is provided by ((SFN for PF) - floor (iPO/Ns)*T/N, where SFN for PF is determined in clause 7.1, iPO = ((UE_ID mod N) * Ns + i_s) mod po-NumPerPEI, and po-NumPerPEI is configured via SIB, T, Ns, and N are determined in clause 7.1.
+If one PEI-O is associated with POs of two PFs, the two PFs are consecutive PFs calculated by the parameters PF_offset, T, Ns, and N. The first PF of the PFs associated with the PEI-O is provided by (SFN for PF) - floor (iPO/Ns)*T/N, where SFN for PF is determined in clause 7.1, iPO = ((UE_ID mod N) * Ns + i_s) mod po-NumPerPEI, and po-NumPerPEI is configured via SIB1, T, Ns, and N are determined in clause 7.1.

-The PDCCH monitoring occasions for PEI are determined according to pei-SearchSpace as specified in TS 38.213 [4], PEI-F_offset, firstPDCCH-MonitoringOccasionOfPEI-O and nrofPDCCH-MonitoringOccasionPerSSB-InPO if configured as specified in TS 38.331 [3].
+The PDCCH monitoring occasions for PEI are determined as specified in TS 38.213 [4] according to pei-SearchSpace, pei-FrameOffset, firstPDCCH-MonitoringOccasionOfPEI-O and nrofPDCCH-MonitoringOccasionPerSSB-InPO if configured as specified in TS 38.331 [3].
 When SearchSpaceId = 0 is configured for pei-SearchSpace, the PDCCH monitoring occasions for PEI are same as for RMSI as defined in clause 13 in TS 38.213 [4].
-UE determines first PDCCH MO for PEI-O based on PEI-F_offset and firstPDCCH-MonitoringOccasionOfPEI-O, as for the case with SearchSpaceId > 0 configured.
+UE determines first PDCCH MO for PEI-O based on pei-FrameOffsetand firstPDCCH-MonitoringOccasionOfPEI-O, as for the case with SearchSpaceId > 0 configured.

-When SearchSpaceId = 0 is configured for peiSearchSpac, the UE monitors the PEI-O according to searchSpaceZero.
-When SearchSpaceId other than 0 is configured for peiSearchSpace, the UE monitors the PEI-O according to the SearchSpace of the configured SearchSpaceId.
+When SearchSpaceId = 0 is configured for pei-SearchSpac, the UE monitors the PEI-O according to searchSpaceZero.
+When SearchSpaceId other than 0 is configured for pei-SearchSpace, the UE monitors the PEI-O according to the search space of the configured SearchSpaceId in pei-SearchSpace.